 Those packets delivered during the convergence might traverse more hops than the new best path and result in longer end-to-end packet delay.
-Figure 7 shows the average instantaneous delay of those packets delivered at time t for networks with node degree 4, 5, and 6.
-The result for node degree 3 is similar to that of degree 4, and results for node degree 7 and higher are similar to that of node degree 6.
+Figure 9 shows the average instantaneous delay of those packets delivered at time t for networks with node degree 3, 4, 5, and 6.
+The results for node degree 7 and higher are similar to that of node degree 6.
+Note that the average path lengths of networks with different degrees are different, therefore it is unfair to compare directly the absolute value of delay between networks with different degrees.